Andrij72/hibernate-runner/README.md

-# hibernate-starter
+# hibernate-runner

-sql script is located in the root project dir: script.sql
+sql script is located in resources db: db1.sql